 Choose Melbourne Polytechnic and build your career on our reputation for quality training and industry connections.
 Our industry-experienced teachers bring a wealth of knowledge and experience to focus on workmanship, instil a sound work ethic and develop skills that are in demand in the industry.

-Our resources are second to none and include a computer lab, welding workshop and theory room, as well as a fully equipped fabrication workshop with all the tools and equipment you need to practise your skills.
+Our resources are second-to-none and include a computer lab, welding workshop and theory room.
+We also have a fully equipped fabrication workshop with all the tools and equipment you need to practise your skills.

 Melbourne Polytechnic offers other streams of the Certificate IV in Engineering through the Engineering Department.

-Melbourne Polytechnic was named the Welding Technology Institute of Australia (WTIA)’s Top Welding Training Organisation for 2013.
-It has strong links with the WTIA and the Australian Stainless Steel Development Association (ASSDA).
-Come and see why Melbourne Polytechnic is one of the very the best!
+Melbourne Polytechnic was named Weld Australia (WA)’s Top Welding Training Organisation for 2013.
+We have strong links with the WA and the Australian Stainless Steel Development Association (ASSDA).

 This course ensures you have the highest level of skills and knowledge to be an asset to your workplace.
-On successful completion of this course you will be qualified to become a Certified Welder in all welding processes or a welding supervisor or inspector.
+On successful completion of this course you will be qualified to become a Certified Welder or a welding supervisor.

 Each unit is assessed internally.
-However units that provide a WTIA qualification are assessed by the WTIA organisation, which has strong links with Melbourne Polytechnic.
+However, units that provide a WA qualification are assessed by the WA organisation which has strong links with Melbourne Polytechnic.

 Ongoing/rolling enrolments throughout the year.